25.3 C

 Travelers will get to know the Karamoja indigenous ethnic groups of people of Karamoja through a variety of tours including gold mining family tour.
 It is available through the Kara Tunga Tours with the Karamoja breakfast.
 There are opportunities to join biking trips across the border to appreciate the flat landscape scenery and cultural similarities.

-From hiking in Mount Moroto and Pian Upe Wildlife Reserve to cultural and nature walks in the Narus valley Kidepo National Park.
+From hiking in Mount Moroto and Pian Upe Wildlife Reserve to cultural and nature walks in the Narus valley Kidepo Valley National Park.
 These destinations have empty nature trails even during peak season as most visitors head to the west for gorilla trekking.

 In Kidepo or Pian Upe, you have access to unspoiled nature where you’re likely to spot rare wild animals such as cheetahs, roan antelopes and Ostriches, Aard wolf, Bat eared fox and Caracol.
 Lions, leopards, elephants, buffaloes, impalas, zebras, giraffes, Uganda kob, and water bucks are frequently seen especially in Kidepo.